- Audit, Accounting & Financial Reporting

 Peers rank Steve at the top of his practice areas.
 Best Lawyers in America named him the “Securities Regulation Lawyer of the Year for New York City” based on a 2017 survey of New York peers, and every year ranks him nationally for both securities litigation and securities regulation.
 Chambers USA ranks him nationally for “complex and sensitive SEC enforcement actions and investigations on behalf of public companies and broker dealers,” with “significant strength in financial fraud and accounting issues.”
 Chambers reports that peers call him a “real leader of the SEC enforcement Bar” (2019) and “a wonderful guy, steeped in securities law” (2020), and comment that “you will find no one who knows more about how to litigate at the SEC” (2018).

-During 14 years at the SEC, Steve managed the Enforcement Division’s large Trial Unit in prosecuting hundreds of jury and non-jury securities cases in federal court and administrative proceedings, while participating in investigations and settlements.
+During 14 years at the SEC, Steve managed the Enforcement Division’s large Trial Unit in prosecuting jury and non-jury securities cases in federal court and administrative proceedings, while also participating in investigations and settlements.
 First joining the SEC as a senior trial counsel at Washington headquarters, Steve continued to personally litigate and try cases after promotion to Enforcement Division leadership and the Senior Executive Service.
 He earned the SEC-wide Productivity Improvement Award for his management skills.
 A Brooklyn native, he began his career at a large New York law firm, where he won his first trial two years out of Columbia Law School.